Konstanz Minster: History

 The next 300 years saw the construction of one tower, followed by the second, then a great fire destroyed one tower along with parts of the basilica as well as 96 other houses in the city.
 The south tower was completed in 1378.

 From 1414 to 1418 the cathedral hosted the Council of Constance, the most important assembly of the Church during the Middle Ages, and the only one on German soil.
 Martin V, who had been elected Pope by the Conclave and thereby ending the schism dividing the Church, was enthroned in this Cathedral in 1417.

 In 1415 Jan Hus, because of his teachings, was condemned as a heretic by the Council who, at this time, was without a Pope.
 He was then delivered to the secular power who condemned him to death, tied him to a stake and publicly burnt him alive.

 Between 1418 and 1525, the Cathedral was adapted to Gothic style by master craftsmen.
 In the period from 1526 to 1551, the Bishop left Konstanz because of the Reformation, and moved his See across the lake to the Martinsburg in Meersburg.
 The radical iconoclasm instigated by the reformer Huldrych Zwingli in nearby Zurich, caused the destruction of artwork in the Cathedral.

 The subsequent centuries saw the addition of more paintings, wrought iron gates and sculptures, as well as the replacement and repair of destroyed items.
-Of note is the replacement of the painted Romanesque wooden ceiling by brick vaulting in 1637.
+A new pipe organ was built by Daniel Hayl the elder in 1591-1592.
+Also Of note is the replacement of the painted Romanesque wooden ceiling by brick vaulting in 1637.